History

 • John Adams

-John Adams, born on October 30, 1735, was more than just a Founding Father—he was a pillar of principle, a fierce advocate for independence, and a man whose convictions shaped the very soul of America.
+John Adams: A Voice of Revolution John Adams, born on October 30, 1735, was more than just a Founding Father—he was a pillar of principle, a fierce advocate for independence, and a man whose convictions shaped the very soul of America.
+As the second President of the United States and a key figure in the…

 • Thomas Jefferson

-Born on April 13, 1743, Thomas Jefferson was more than a Founding Father—he was a visionary whose intellect shaped the soul of a nation.
-A statesman, diplomat, lawyer, philosopher, and architect of liberty, Jefferson’s ideas laid the foundation for what the United States would become.
+Thomas Jefferson: A Life Written in the Ink of Destiny Born on April 13, 1743, Thomas Jefferson was more than a Founding Father—he was a visionary whose intellect shaped the soul of a nation.
+A statesman, diplomat, lawyer, philosopher, and architect of liberty, Jefferson’s ideas laid the foundation for what the United States would become.…

 • Thomas Paine